Child Care Services

 You may be eligible for Smart Steps Child Care Payment Assistance if you meet the following eligibility requirements:

 - Must be employed no less than 30 hours per week, or be enrolled and attending a post-secondary education program full-time, or a combination of both

 - Must have a child between ages six (6) weeks old through five (5) years old

-Learn more about Smart Steps here.
+Learn more about Smart Steps on the Smart Steps flyer, by clicking here.
 To apply, print and return the Smart Steps Application to your nearest DHS Child Care Office, found here: http://tn.gov/humanservices/article/child-care-certificate-program-office-locator.

 Attention Child Care Providers: Click here for new information on the Out of State Registry Check Process.

 Child Care Care Services plans, implements, and coordinates activities and programs to ensure quality, accessibility and the health and safety of children in care.

 The Child and Adult Care Licensing section is responsible for monitoring child and adult care agencies to ensure the health and safety of the young children and vulnerable adults in care.